lauringlab/Host_level_IBV_evolution/README.md

     |  |- figures/     #  final figures
     |  |- plots/     # intermediate plots that may not be included in final figures
     |  |- *ipynb and *py    # Python notebooks used to run a few steps of the analysis - generating trees, etc.
-    +- Makefile        # Executable makefile for this study.
-Secondary analysis and figure generation.

   --------
 # Dependencies